yimuchen/GantryMQ/README.md

 #### Testing the various control systems

-Currently implemented systems include `gcoder`, `camera`, `drs`, `rigol`, `HVLV` and `SenAUX`.
+Implemented systems include `gcoder`, `camera`, `drs`, `rigol`, `HVLV` and `SenAUX`.
 Make sure that the connected hardware is visible to the server before attempting to run the following instructions.

 ```bash
 # Server-side